 Zepatier (elbasvir, grazoprevir)

 Zepatier (elbasvir and grazoprevir) is a fixed-dose combination medication indicated for adults with chronic HCV genotype 1 or 4.1 For some individuals, Zepatier is indicated for use with ribavirin.
 Zepatier’s main components are direct-acting antiviral medications that act as an HCV NS5A inhibitor (elbasvir) and an NS3/4A protease inhibitor (grazoprevir).
 There is a potential for hepatitis B reactivation in individuals taking Zepatier who have a history of HBV.
-Prior to taking Zepatier, your provider should test you for HBV and note any history you have with the condition.
 It is important to also consult the prescribing information for any medications you are also taking in combination with Zepatier, including ribavirin.2

 What are the ingredients in Zepatier?